AnalogJ/capsulecd/README.md

 CapsuleCD is simple and fully tested, unlike the release scripts you've manually cobbled together for each library.

 ## How do I start?
-You can use CapsuleCD in a few ways:
+You can use CapsuleCD to automate creating a new release from a pull request __or__ from the latest code on your default branch.

-To release your Ruby package with the CapsuleCD Docker image:
+### Automated pull request processing:

+Here's how to use __docker__ to merge a pull request to your Ruby library

     CAPSULE_SOURCE_GITHUB_ACCESS_TOKEN=123456789ABCDEF \
     CAPSULE_RUNNER_REPO_FULL_NAME=AnalogJ/gem_analogj_test \